School Field Trips

 Guided Tours for Schools

-Explore the galleries with Walters’ educators and visit our Sculpture Court to make art inspired by the Walters collection!
+Explore the galleries with Walters educators and visit our Sculpture Court to make art inspired by the Walters collection!

 What to know about your Guided Tour:

-• Guided tours are offered on Wednesdays and Fridays at 10 a.m.
+• Guided tours are offered on Wednesdays and Fridays and start between 10:15 a.m. and 11:45 a.m.

 • Depending on size, school groups may be divided into two smaller groups that take turns exploring the galleries and making art.